Single Powerwall+ to Powerwall 3 Upgrade

 Before leaving the site, inform the

-homeowner that their unit has been replaced with a Powerwall 3 and explain the
+homeowner that their unit has been replaced with a Powerwall 3, and that the device

 Additionally, advise the customer that some app settings might have been reset with the swap and to check their configurations if they have been changed from default values.